Setting up Configurations

 Project Structure

-• Adding .env Configurations
+Adding .env

-Now, remember that we have created an .env file.
-We cannot implement this .env file directly into our project.
+file directly into our project.
 Instead, we will use a configuration system to integrate these environment variables via our config file.

-You can directly import your .env variables into your project, but it is a better approach to use a configuration file.
-This provides a more reliable way to manage configurations and allows you to define types, which is a main advantage of TypeScript.
+use a configuration file.
+This provides a more reliable way to manage configurations and allows

-In the botConfig.ts file, we will add our configurations:
+file, we will add our configurations:

 import dotenv from 'dotenv'